CuiH/Blog/_posts/2017-08-16-HashMap in Java 8.md

 } while ((e = next) != null);
 ```

-After the split, data in the original bucket will be transfered to two differnt buckets.
-Here four variables are used to store the head and tail of the two lists, to ensure the order of the Nodes in the new list is the same as the previous one.
+After the split, data in the original bucket will be splited into two different buckets.
+Here four variables are used to store the head and tail of the two lists, which ensure that the order of Nodes in the new list is the same as previous.

-When judging which bucket a Node belongs to, the code adopts a trick.
+When judging which bucket a Node belongs to, there's a trick.
 As we mentioned before, we can calculate the index by `hash % size of the array`.
-Since the size is always `a power of two`, the `last n bits` of the hash value decides its index.
+Since the size is always `a power of two`, the `last n bits` of the hash value decide its index.
 For example, say we have two Nodes a, b:

 ![](/assets/images/0910/2-1.png)

 Now the size of the expanded array is `2 ^ (n +1)`.
-The last `n` bits of all nodes in this array are the same, so the `n + 1`th Node counting from the back will decide its new index, whether to move to another bucket, or remain in the same one.
-Therefore, we can directly do an bitwise AND operation on the hash value and the the original size of the array, that is, `2 ^ n`.
+The last `n` bits of all nodes in this array are the same, so the `n + 1`th Node counting from the back will decide its new index, whether to move to another bucket, or remain in the previous one.
+Therefore, we can simply do an bitwise AND operation on the hash value and the the original size of the array, that is, `2 ^ n`.
 If the result is not `0`, we know that this Node should be moved to a new bucket.

 ![](/assets/images/0910/2-2.png)